jainsanchits/simple-mvp-generator/README.md

 ## Other tips ##

-1. Call the repo (databse or network) within loadData() function of the view.
+* Call the repo (databse or network) within loadData() function of the view using the presenter instance.
-2.

 ## Extra features -